SMA Research Platform

 8 candidates

 Score interpretation: SMN2 Score — predicted effect on SMN2 exon 7 inclusion (0–1, higher = more inclusion).
 Channel Score — predicted modulation of the target ion channel (0–1).
 Composite — weighted combination prioritizing compounds that score well on both axes simultaneously, with BBB permeability as a requirement.
+All scores are model predictions, not measured potencies.

 CompoundSMN2 ScoreIon ChannelChannel ScoreBBBCompositeStatus